zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/quick-start.md

 - __Schema__

     The schema defines the structure of a collection.
-Except for adding pre-defined fields and setting their attributes, you have the option of enabling and disabling
+Except for adding pre-defined fields and setting their attributes as demonstrated above, you have the option of enabling and disabling

     - __AutoID__